5 Thanksgiving Activities for the FamilyNovember 24th, 2019

-Thanksgiving is the perfect time to take a break and spend some time with your family.
+At my house, we love Thanksgiving because it is the perfect time to take a break and spend some time with the family.
 I’ll be spending my time with my kids, grandkids, and husband.
 This year we’ll be celebrating at our house.
-My children and 3 new grandchildren will be here.
+My children and 3 grandchildren will be here.
 I’m so excited!
 We are getting ready with some simple Thanksgiving activities that will get both the kids and adults engaged in a great time.
 That makes for a happy mom and grandmom!

 Family Thanksgiving Activities